-Two of Moorland International Ballet Academy Pupils told us about their typical day and explained just how much dedication a career in Ballet takes from a young age.
+Two of Moorland International Ballet Academy Pupils told us about a typical day in the life of a ballet dancer.
+They also explain just how much dedication a career in Ballet takes from a young age.

 Niamh Alvey has been a boarding pupil at Moorland International Ballet Academy since the age of 9.
 Now almost 16, Niamh explains how the experience was scary at first but would urge anyone considering it to take the leap.